aubreezy0/UX-terminal-eats/README.md

 # UX Project - Terminal Eats

 ### Starving, in line at security, and cutting it close to departure?
-Terminal Eats will help you find your favorite restaurant in your terminal, show you estimated wait times, and even let you place an order so it is waiting for you.
-Now you can board your plane with that delicious meatball sub just waiting to be eaten.
-Your tummy--and your fellow passengers--will thank you!!!
+Terminal Eats helps you find restaurants in your terminal, check prep times, and place an order for pickup, so you can board your flight hot meatball sub in hand!

-*Terminal Eats is an independent project, an opportunity for me to apply lessons from tutorials and an excuse to just try things out!*
+##### <span style="color:green"> Note: Terminal Eats is an independent project, an opportunity for me to apply lessons from tutorials and an excuse to just try things out!</span>

+Tools: Invision, Sketch, Atom, Marvel, Canva, Pencil, Paper, and Persistence

+Takeaway: Damn, I love this stuff

 <!--
 ## Contents